 This Commons Library briefing paper explains the key differences between assistance with housing costs under the Housing Benefit regime and under Universal Credit.
 The paper considers evidence of the impact of claiming housing costs under UC to date and the Government response.Jump to full report >>

 The Welfare Reform Act 2012 and associated regulations provide for the replacement of a number of benefits, including Housing Benefit, with a single payment of Universal Credit (UC).
 The roll-out of UC, having been delayed several times, is now due to be complete in 2022.
-The roll-out is scheduled to accelerate from October 2017.
+Following changes announced as part of the Autumn 2017 Budget, the roll-out plan was revised but there was no change to the final roll-out point.

 Detailed provisions setting out how housing costs will be calculated under UC were set out in the draft Universal Credit Regulations 2013 published in December 2012.
 The regulations were considered by the Social Security Advisory Committee (SSAC) – the Committee’s report was published alongside the draft regulations in December 2012.
 The Regulations were subject to the affirmative resolution procedure, meaning that they had to be approved by both Houses of Parliament.
 The Universal Credit Regulations 2013.
 (SI 2013/376) came into force on 29 April 2013.